MOCCA-Survey Database: Extra Galactic Globular Clusters. III. The population of black holes in Milky Way and Andromeda-like galaxies: Discussion

 Nonetheless the assumption made in the determination of our merger rate, our values are comparable to the one reported in \cite{Mapelli2022}, where a local merger rate $R \sim 4-8 \,\,\rm{yr^{-1}\,\,Gpc^{-3}}$ have been reported.
-In their analysis, \cite{Mapelli2022} explored the cosmic evolution of isolated binary BHs and dynamically formed binary BHs in nuclear star clusters, GC and young star clusters.
-In particular, they studied the BH-BH binary merger rate considering two main different supernova channels \citep{Fryer2012} (that are rapid and delayed models) in the BH formation, finding different results according to the chosen prescription: the merger rate in the delayed models are roughly $40-60\%$ smaller compared to the merger rate in the rapid one.
+In their analysis, \cite{Mapelli2022} explored the cosmic evolution of isolated BBHs and dynamically formed BBHs in nuclear star clusters, GC and young star clusters.
+In particular, they studied the BBH merger rate considering two main different supernova channels \citep{Fryer2012} (that are rapid and delayed models) in the BH formation, finding different results according to the chosen prescription: the merger rate in the delayed models are roughly $40-60\%$ smaller compared to the merger rate in the rapid one.
 The different merger rate can be explained by the different minimum BH mass in the two models ($5 M_\odot$ for rapid and $3 M_\odot$ for the delayed), leading to a larger GW decay time in the delayed model compared to the rapid ones.

-\cite{Banerjee2022} investigated the importance of binary evolution and cluster dynamics in producing merging binary BHs ove cosmic time.
+\cite{Banerjee2022} investigated the importance of binary evolution and cluster dynamics in producing merging BBHs over cosmic time.
 The author performed a population synthesis for the modelled universe, deploying direct N-body simulations to model the evolution of young massive clusters, and stellar evolutionary models for isolated binaries.
 The author's estimates of the intrinsic BBH merger rate density and the cosmic evolution are consistent with the findings in the GWTC-2.
 In particular, the intrinsic merger rate for BBHs considering only young massive clusters determined in \cite{Banerjee2022} is of the order $\sim 1 \,\,\rm{yr^{-1}\,\,Gpc^{-3}}$ for redshift $z=0$.
 This value is comparable to our results, with most of the models computed in \cite{Banerjee2022} used the rapid supernova prescription.